micans/pick/README.md

 `pick --sam rstart:=4 rcov:=6,cgrefcov rlen:=3^seqlen,map nbeyond::rlen:rstart:rcov,add,sub^1add`

+Should a sequence name not be found in the `seqlen` dictionary the value `0` is returned for the sequence length.

 Pick has a few operators that support parsing of SAM columns.
 For now this pertains specifically to the CIGAR string in the sixth column.
 Below `<cigaritems>` is a user-defined subset of `MINDSHP=X`, the different